A person’s teeth look distinctly from one another mainly because they are specially designed to do various things.

-There are 4 various types of teeth and these compose of the following:
+There are 4 types of teeth:

-- People typically have a total of 20 primary teeth
+- People typically have a total of 20 primary teeth.

 - The first permanent teeth to appear (commonly at approximately six years) are the first four permanent molars located behind the last primary teeth.
 Moreover, the incisors emerge between the age of seven and eight.